dwyl/learn-react/README.md

 + **Virtual DOM:** React uses a *virtual DOM* diff implementation for ultra-high performance.
 It can also render on the server using Node.js — no heavy browser DOM required.
+  * This means that every time state is changed, React creates a _virtual_ DOM tree, checks for the differences between that and the existing DOM and then re-renders **only the differences** to the DOM
 + **Data flow:** React implements one-way reactive data flow which reduces boilerplate and is easier to reason about than traditional data binding.